The following is a review of the book Deep Learning by Ian Goodfellow, Yoshua Bengio and Aaron Courville.

 - 17 Monte Carlo Methods

 - 18 Confronting the Partition Function

 Before the actual content we can find an introduction to the mathematics needed for the rest of the book, as well as some notation definitions.
 This introduction is as it should be: an executive summary, presenting subjects briefly, allowing reader to widen her knowledge with more specific texts if needed.

 The following video is an interview of Dr Andrew Ng with one of the heroes of Deep Learning and authors of this book: Ian Goodfellow.
 Take a look, if you like the interview you will probably love the contents of the book.

-In order to be able to fully enjoy this deliciusly written book, we advise that you have a strong algebra and calculus knowledge and that you are familiar at least with the main machine learning concepts: supervised and unsupervised traning, metrics and loss functions, and the basic machine learning models like Linear and Logistic Regression.
+In order to be able to fully enjoy this deliciously written book, we advise that you have a strong algebra and calculus knowledge and that you are familiar at least with the main machine learning concepts: supervised and unsupervised training, metrics and loss functions, and the basic machine learning models like Linear and Logistic Regression.

 About the book

 Authors: Ian Goodfellow is a former Research Scientist at Google, now working as the Director of Machine Learning in the Special Projects Group at Apple.
 Yoshua Bengio is Professor of Computer Science at the University de Montreal, a top researcher in the world of Artificial Intelligence and one of the fathers of Deep Learning.
 Aaron Courville is Assistant Professor of Computer Science at the University de Montreal and expert in Machine Learning systems.